-Continue reading Super Mario 3D All-Stars – A Mediocre Collection of Great Games
+Continue reading Super Mario 3D All-Stars – Full Review

 Before we begin, I’d like to acknowledge Super Mario 64’s place in history.
 It was a huge step forward, and the developers’ innovations set the standard for decades to come.
 But it isn’t 1996 anymore; it’s 2020, so I have to take a look at Super Mario 64 from a 2020 perspective.
 And if there’s one thing we know about 2020 perspectives, it’s that they’re usually negative.
 No worries, though — we’re going to balance positive and negative and take a complete look at the game that started it all!
 (And by all, I mean “the 3D Super Mario games.)

-Continue reading Super Mario 64 – An Aging Classic
+Continue reading Super Mario 64 – Full Review

 You often hear about 64 and Galaxy, but you hear about Sunshine much less — in my experience, at least.
 Still, going into Sunshine mostly blind was really interesting.
 The game has sort of a bizarre essence about it, and it’s one I don’t think the Super Mario series has been able to fully capture since.
 Sure, smacking question mark blocks and stomping enemies is bizarre, but Sunshine’s overall aesthetic takes it to a new level.

-Continue reading Super Mario Sunshine – The Overlooked Middle Entry
+Continue reading Super Mario Sunshine – Full Review

 Super Mario 3D All-Stars was recently announced and released for Nintendo Switch.
 It contains Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy, but that’s pretty much common knowledge by now.
 Super Mario Galaxy was first released on the Wii in November 2007, and it made central use of the Wii Remote.
 You’d aim the Wii Remote to collect and shoot the newly-introduced Star Bits, and you’d have to shake the controller to perform a spin attack.